Expect the Unexpected (And Build for It)

 WHEN THE COST IS CATASTROPHIC

-The 2008 financial crisis unfolded similarly.
-The models that rated mortgage-backed securities and priced risk across the global financial system were built on a foundational assumption — that US housing prices could not fall simultaneously and nationally.
-It had never happened before.
-It was therefore treated as an exception too unlikely to engineer for.
-When it happened, the models didn't flag the anomaly.
-They had no framework for it.
-The system didn't just fail — it amplified the failure, because every decision built on those models was now wrong in the same direction at the same time.
+The 2008 financial crisis followed a similar logic.
+The models that priced risk across the global financial system were built on the assumption that US housing prices could not fall simultaneously and nationally.
+It had not happened before, so the possibility was treated as remote enough to ignore.
+When it did happen, the models had no framework for it.
+They continued producing outputs as though everything was within the expected range, and because the entire system was built on the same assumption, every decision pointed in the wrong direction at the same time.

 BEYOND THE AVERAGE

 Outside of systems and technology, exceptions have a different quality entirely.
 They are not problems to be managed — they are where everything interesting lives.
-The athlete who shouldn't have made it but did.
+The athlete who should not have made it by conventional measure but did.
 The company that had no right to exist in a crowded market but was exceptional enough to survive and matter.
-The scientist whose idea was too strange for the mainstream until it wasn't.
+The scientist whose idea was too unconventional for the mainstream until it wasn't.
 Every field that matters is shaped not by its averages but by its outliers.

-Every system starts with known knowns; the scenarios planned for, the inputs anticipated, the paths designed.
-But it's the unknown unknowns that define it.
-They arrive without announcement, outside every assumption the system was built on.
+Every system begins with engineering known knowns — the scenarios planned for, the inputs anticipated, the paths carefully designed.
+That foundation is necessary.
+But it is the unknown unknowns that ultimately define a system's quality.
+They arrive without warning, outside every assumption the system was built on, and they do not announce themselves in advance.
 The question was never whether they would come.
 It was always whether the system was ready when they did.
-So as you build, whether it's a BI implementation, an automated decision pipeline, an AI layer, or an organisation — ask yourself: how much of your design is for the expected?
-And how much is for everything else?